- Start dateSeptember/January

-Students from Government departments, industry and other organisations within the UK and internationally come together to study and discuss issues and develop skills that will enable solutions now and in the future.
+Students from government departments, industry and other organisations within the UK and internationally come together to study and discuss issues and develop skills that will enable solutions now and in the future.

-Key goals of the course are to provide students with the knowledge to:
+The key goals of the course are to provide students with the knowledge to:

-- Develop in individuals an awareness of the management, user and supplier communities
+- Develop in individuals an awareness of the management, user and supplier communities;

-- Recognise the stakeholder roles, needs and expectations within these communities
+- Recognise the stakeholder roles, needs and expectations within these communities;

-- Enable effective communication and a shared understanding between these stakeholders in order to meet capability objectives
+- Enable effective communication and a shared understanding between these stakeholders in order to meet capability objectives;

 - Master the principles and practice that underlie the delivery of effective, efficient and secure systems in various business spaces that exploit information in order to provide strategic benefit.